ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Adding a new network device to the VM](images/g020/debian_vm_adding_network_device.webp "Adding a new network device to the VM")

-    You have to adjust two parameters:
+    Notice that the `Advanced` options are also enabled, probably because the Proxmox VE web administration remembers that check as enabled from the creation wizard.
+Here you have to adjust only two parameters:

     - `Bridge`\
-      You must set here the `vmbr1` bridge.
+      You must set the `vmbr1` bridge.

     - `Firewall`\
       Since this network device is strictly meant for internal networking, you won't need the firewall active here.
 Disable this checkbox.